KurienEapen/Convolution-of-Discrete-Sequences/README.md

 # Convolution of Discrete Sequences
 C program to perform convolution of two discrete sequences.
-To test the code, open *convolution.c* (if you are viewing thorough a smartphone open "Viee Code" and then open "convolution.c"), copy the code and paste it on an online compiler like https://www.onlinegdb.com/online_c_compiler, https://repl.it/repls/ImportantGigaDribbleware, or anyother.
+To test the code, open *convolution.c* (if you are viewing thorough a smartphone open "View Code" and then open "convolution.c"), copy the code and paste it on an online compiler like https://www.onlinegdb.com/online_c_compiler, https://repl.it/repls/ImportantGigaDribbleware, or anyother.
 Press run and enter the values.

 ## Code Breakdown